lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ## Tax structuring solutions

 Now that we have an understanding of the different concerns that investors in a <abbr>PE</abbr>/<abbr>VC</abbr> fund face, it is time to turn to the question of providing solutions to these concerns.
-For reasons of brevity and to consolidate similar solutions, I have divide the solutions into three major categories:
+For reasons of brevity and to consolidate similar solutions, I have divide the solutions into four major categories:

 *
 *